21lakshh/Finfluenzz/README.md

 2. **Complete Profile** - Set your financial goals and preferences
 3. **Explore Dashboard** - Navigate through different features using the sidebar
 4. **Start Budgeting** - Add your first expenses and set budget goals
+5. **🆕 Analyze Individual Assets** - Use Finance Advisor for real-time stock/crypto analysis with candlestick charts
+6. **🆕 Analyze Your Portfolio** - Use Investment Zone for comprehensive portfolio analysis via Gemini AI
+7. **🆕 Read Market News** - Stay updated with Finnhub news terminal
-5. **Get AI Advice** - Chat with our finance advisor for personalized recommendations
+8. **Get AI Advice** - Chat with our finance advisor for personalized recommendations
-6. **Take Challenges** - Complete gamified tasks to improve your financial habits
+9. **Take Challenges** - Complete gamified tasks to improve your financial habits

 ### API Endpoints